 Store in an airtight container on the counter for 3 days or in the fridge for 5 days.
 The muffins can also be frozen for up to 3 months.

-* I use Kite Hill Greek-style Almond yogurt.
+* I originally used use Kite Hill Greek-style almond yogurt.
+However, I do not love the new formula.
+I now use Kite Hill regular almond milk yogurt.
 You can sub 2% Greek yogurt or coconut yogurt.

 Vegan option: I have not tested these without eggs, but based on other recipes use flax eggs should work just fine.
 I recommend 2 tablespoons of ground flax + 5 tablespoons of warm water